+Shares Benef icially Owned

-Shares Beneficially Owned Number Percentage
+Name and Address of Beneficial Owner Number Percentage

+Five Percent Stockholders:

+none

 Directors and Named Executive Officers:

 B. Sonny Bal, M.D.
 (1)

 David W. Truetzel (2)

 Jeffrey S. White (3)

 Eric A. Stookey (4)

 David O'Brien (5)

 Mark Froimson, M.D.
 (6)

 All executive officers and directors as a group (6 persons) %

-- Indicates ownership of less than 1% of the outstanding shares of the Company's common stock. - (1) Represents 110 shares of Common Stock, restricted stock units exercisable into 10 shares of Common Stock within 60 days of September 30, 2023 and options to purchase 1,596 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023. - (2) Represents 1 shares of Common Stock and options to purchase 900 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023. - (3) Represents options to purchase 900 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023. - (4) Represents options to purchase 900 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023. - (5) Represents 634 shares of Common Stock, restricted stock units exercisable into 6 shares of Common Stock within 60 days of September 30, 2023, and options to purchase 1,230 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023 - (6) Represents options to purchase 850 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023.
+Indicates ownership of less than 1% of the outstanding shares of the Company's common stock.

+(1) Represents 110 shares of Common Stock, restricted stock units exercisable into 10 shares of Common Stock within 60 days of September 30, 2023 and options to purchase 1,596 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023.

+(2) Represents 1 shares of Common Stock and options to purchase 900 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023.

+- (3) Represents options to purchase 900 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023. - (4) Represents options to purchase 900 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023. - (5)Represents 634 shares of Common Stock, restricted stock units exercisable into 6 shares of Common Stock within 60 days of September 30, 2023, and options to purchase 1,230 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023 - (6) Represents options to purchase 850 shares of Common Stock that are currently exercisable within 60 days of September 30, 2023.